Flavio Becca

-Flavio Becca (born June 18, 1962, in Luxembourg) is a Luxembourgish real estate investor and owner of Swift Hesperange a Luxembourgish professional football club.
-He was also the owner of Leopard Trek, a professional cycling team, until Trek took over ownership in 2014.
+Flavio Becca (born 18 June 1962) is a Luxembourgish real estate investor and owner of Swift Hesperange, a Luxembourgish professional football club.
+He was previously the owner of Leopard Trek, a professional cycling team, until Trek took over ownership in 2014.

+He was also the owner of Belgian football club Royal Excelsior Virton, before selling the club to N'Golo Kanté in 2023.